QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 \subsection{The Moon}

 We use three Moon observations to characterize TGI Pixel 23 in the sky.
+These observations were performed on 21 November 2021, 28 December 2021, and 23 January 2022.
 Each observation involves repeated azimuth slews (azimuth scans at fixed elevation) lasting $\sim$1\,hour, covering an azimuth range of 100\,deg at a speed of 4.5\,deg/s.
+The azimuth scan spans 100\,deg to ensure full beam crossing for all pixels, thereby minimizing edge effects and ensuring uniform beam sampling.